david-rockwood/fimpad/README.md

 >
 > Jake's heart started to race as he stood up and walked towards the enclosure.
 As he got closer, he could hear the laughter more clearly, and it sounded like it was coming from inside the enclosure.

-Keep in mind that when you get a generation that you don't like, you can simply press Ctrl+Z twice to step back through undo states until you are where you were before you generated the tag.
-Then press Ctrl+Enter to generate again.
+Keep in mind that when you get a generation that you don't like, you can simply press Ctrl+Z to undo the generation.
+Then press Ctrl+Shift+G to generate again.
 Some call this "rerolling", as in "taking another roll of the dice."
 Because of the semi-random variation in LLM responses, you can easily step through dozens of variations until you land on one that you like.
+This is a good way to deal with writers block.

+When writing fiction with FIM the three concepts above (completion, replacement, and interpolation) are very useful.

 ---

+## The FIMpad Library

+FIMpad has a menu called "Library".
+Within that menu you will find examples of things you can do with AI in FIMpad, FIMpad documentation, and some public domain books.

+Everything you click on in the Library represents a txt or md file that is bundled with the FIMpad release.
+When you click on a menu entry in Library, that document will open in a new tab, and some of those documents have tags that you can execute.

+Once you get FIMpad up and running with a connection to a local LLM server, try some of the example tags in Library -> Examples.
+Then try changing your text editor color scheme by looking at Library -> FIMpad -> FIMpad Themes.